margaritahumanitarian/helpafamily/docs/env_vars.md

 If you're just using this key for local development, it's okay to leave *Key restrictions* as None like this:

 <img alt="Google Maps JS API Key Restrictions: Dev Environment" src="./images/gmaps-key-restrictions-dev.png" width="600"/>
+For the Vercel preview key, the *Website restrictions* setting will be something like:

 A production key should have these restrictions: